jaspervdveen/vscode-stryker/docs/mutation-server-protocol.md

 ```
 Response:
 * result: [`MutantResult[]`](#mutantresult).
-* error: code and message set in case an exception happens during the 'mutate' request
+* error: code and message set in case an exception happens during the 'instrument' request